christoffertoppe/Web-uimahallit/README.md

 POST /api/add

-Receives and JSON with all the swimhall information.
+Receives a JSON with all the swimhall information.
 JSON:
 {nimi:[String],
  ratapituus:[Integer],